WOSPM/checker/mdocs/WOSPM0007.md

 ## Rationale

 README files are the first places that the users and contributors will see.
-It is important to link to contributing file.
+It is important to link to contributing file with a descriptive short text.